gcampese/FinalProject-Group7/README.md

   Final-Group-Presentation: folder where the Final Project PowerPoint to be presented resides.

-  Code: folder where code lies that is used in this project.
+  Code: folder where code that is used in this project lies.

   Individual Reports: folder that holds 2 Individual Reports detailing our individual efforts.